brohrer/dsmq/README.md

 1. In the second, run `src/dsmq/example_put_client.py`.
 1. In the third, run `src/dsmq/example_get_client.py`.

-Alternatively, if you're on Linux just run `src/dsmq/demo_linux.py`.
+Alternatively, you can run them all at once with `src/dsmq/demo.py`.

 ## How it works